 Private children cases are increasing year on year – why?

 Since 2013 there has been an increase in private law demand, the year legal aid was abolished for all but a small number of family law cases.
 Parents are not receiving help in funding to access legal representation, resulting in many ‘going it alone’ without early advice or assistance to help them resolve their dispute.

-Figures from Cafcass show that 42% of cases now coming before the courts involve parties who are not represented by a lawyer, compared with 18% before the legal aid cuts.
+Figures from CAFCASS in 2020 showed that 42% of cases before the courts involved parties who were not represented by a lawyer, compared with 18% before the legal aid cuts.

 What is the impact?

 As parents are not being given early and constructive legal advice and are not made aware of the alternatives available to them, many see court as the only option.

 Parents having to represent themselves in court can result in individuals being challenged by their alleged abusers, and vulnerable children suffering delays in decisions being made about their futures as a result of an overcrowded and under resourced court system.

 One judge has commented “Due to their lack of knowledge of the court systems we can only imagine the delays and costs litigants in person could bring to the court system especially when not equipped with the correct tools”.

 Cuts at CAFCASS have also resulted in a reduction in staff, limiting their resources further.